malinoff/aionursery/README.rst

 Since all tasks are descendents of the initial task, one consequence of this is that the parent can’t finish until all tasks have finished.

+Please note that you can't reuse an already exited nursery.
+Trying to re-open it again, or to ``start_soon`` more tasks in it will raise ``NurseryClosed``.

 Shielding some tasks from being cancelled
 -----------------------------------------